nupniichan/cs-anilist/README.md

     }
 }

-// Get Studio made it
-if (anime.studios?.edges != null)
+// Get studios that created it if (anime.studios?.edges != null)
 {
     foreach (var studio in anime.studios.edges)